What is self-marriage?

 Each person gets to define the meaning of the self-marriage for her or himself.
 That makes self-marriage a richly creative journey.

 Some people say we shouldn’t need self-marriage.
 We should just be happy and love ourselves without making a big to-do about it.
-That’s great for you if self-marriage doesn’t call your soul.
 If you already have a fabulous relationship with yourself, fantastic!

-But if self-marriage does call you, I can tell you, you are in for a treat!
+But if you are one of the millions of people who struggles with an inner critic voice, and self-marriage does call you, I can tell you, you are in for the (meaningful) adventure of a lifetime!

 You can read more about my perspective on marrying myself and helping other women marry themselves in these stories: